Total Knee Replacement Surgery: Conventional, Surgical & Robotic Options

 Recovery and Rehabilitation Process

-Recovery is just as important as the surgery itself.
-Physiotherapy plays a major role once you return home.
+Recovery stays just as important as the surgery itself.
+Physiotherapy does most of the heavy lifting once you're home.

-Most patients stand or walk with help on the same day or the following morning.
-Simple leg lifts, gentle bending, and supported steps start early.
+Most patients stand or walk with help on the same day or the next morning.
+Simple movements, lifting the leg, bending a little, taking supported steps, start early.

-Swelling fluctuates.
-Strength builds gradually.
+Swelling comes and goes.
+Strength improves.
 Physiotherapists focus on bending and straightening the joint.
-Many people manage light household tasks after 3–4 weeks.
+Walking aids stay around until balance returns.
+Many people handle light household work after three or four weeks.

-From the third month onward, improvement becomes steady.
-Stairs feel easier.
-Walking distance increases.
+From month three onward, progress becomes steady and noticeable.
+Stairs get easier.
+Walks get longer.
 Sleep improves.
-By one year, most patients feel the knee as a natural part of life.
+By the one-year mark, most patients feel the new knee as a natural part of daily life.

 Life After Knee Replacement Surgery

 Most people return to walking, swimming, cycling, and travel without worrying about sudden pain.
-High-impact sports remain restricted, but lighter activities support joint health.
+High-impact sports stay off-limits, though lighter activities help keep the joint strong.

-A well-aligned knee replacement lasts many years.
-Staying active and strengthening leg muscles help protect the implant.
+A well-aligned knee replacement often lasts many years.
+Staying active and keeping leg muscles strong go a long way toward protecting the implant.

 Patient Story